d-valles/create-island-app/README.md

 ### UI/UX

-This app is engaging and informative; methods used:
+To make the app engaging and informative I used the following methods:

-* Visual representation: The app displays text and graphs illustrations to display thactual status of the map.
+* Visual representation: The app displays text and graphs illustrations to display the actual status of the map.

 * Pointer: Cursor is changed when the user hovers the grid.
 This is to inform it is clickable.

 * Animations: When the user toggles a cell, it has a transition animation to involve and notify the user.

 ### Third-Party Libraries

 * [Enzyme](https://github.com/enzymejs/enzyme) Used for testing components.
-* [Lodash](https://lodash.com/): Used for throttling and memoization functions.
+* [Lodash](https://lodash.com/): Used for debounce, throttling and memoization functions.
 (TODO)
 * [Ant-Design](https://ant.design/): Used for responsive development, icons, and custom components.
 * [Prop-Types](https://www.npmjs.com/package/prop-types): Used for type checking and a way to explain and document props.